KyleWiteck/KyleWiteck/README.md

 # Hey — I'm Kyle Witeck

 I'm a Senior Front-End Engineer with a focus on scalable UI architecture, strong developer experience, and clean, performant code.
-I specialize in React + TypeScript, and I'm currently building a SaaS product solo — from auth and subscriptions to UI and billing.
+I specialize in React + TypeScript.

 I don’t work on flashy side projects or code for fun.
-I care about solving real problems, shipping smart solutions, and building things that make sense.
+I focus on solving real problems, shipping smart solutions, and building things that make sense.
+By staying focused on my core responsibilities, I avoid burnout and ensure I can dedicate my energy to business projects that truly matter.

 ## 🧠 What I Do Well